0xdials/buffer_overflow/README.md

 # buffer_overflow

 Collection of python2/3 scripts to use as a framework for OSCP.
-(Note that working with raw bytes in python3 is not my favorite so a number of scripts use python2)
+(Note that working with raw bytes in python3 is an absolute nightmare so a number of scripts use python2)

 ### bad_characters.py